status-im/status-web/apps/website/docs/messaging-and-web3-browser/add-people-to-a-direct-message.md

 ---
-id: 180
+id: 624
-revision: 0
+revision: '0'
 language: en
+title: Add people to a direct message
 ---

-# Send and read messages

 :octicons-tools-24: In progress